This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-Greece’s infrastructure sector was negatively impacted by the financial crisis during the period 2008-2014.
-Most construction projects were postponed, firms downsized or went out of business, and professionals sought opportunities abroad.
-In 2015-2018, the infrastructure industry began to experience slow growth as the country headed towards economic revival and the government committed to project continuity and stability.
+Greece’s infrastructure sector was severely impacted by the financial crisis, where most construction projects were postponed, firms downsized or went out of business, and professionals sought opportunities abroad.
+The industry has rebounded along with the economy, due to both increased access to capital and structural changes by the government.
 Since 2019, the government has amended regulations to allow privatization of state-owned assets, and an increasing number of investment projects co-funded with EU have gone public.
-As such, industry value growth is estimated at 4.9% in 2022 and 4.3% in 2023.
-Nonetheless it will remain below pre-crisis levels.
-The Ministry of Infrastructure and Transport and the Hellenic Republic Asset Development Fund are the main stakeholders of public tenders including public-private partnerships (PPP) which are preferred and supported by the current government.
-Although there are many small-medium firms, the key players in the market include Aktor, Avax, GEK Terna Group, Metka and Intrakat, with the first three winning 84% of the contracts in country, especially PPPs.
-As the market grows, investments are politically facilitated, and the need for global standards of project management and engineering services is becoming more than evident.
+The infrastructure industry’s growth is estimated at 4.3% in 2023 and 4.1% in 2024.
+The Ministry of Infrastructure and Transport and the Hellenic Republic Asset Development Fund are the main stakeholders of public tenders including public-private partnerships (PPP) which are preferred and supported by the government.
+Although there are small-medium firms, the key players in the market include Ellaktor, Avax, GEK Terna, Mytilineos and Intrakat, with the first three winning 84% of the contracts in country.
+These companies face a $12 billion backlog in uncompleted projects due to supply chain shortages, lack of availability of raw materials, price increases, and limited labor.
+Still as the market grows, the need for global project management and engineering services is becoming more than evident.

 Leading Sub-Sectors